jss367/blog/_posts/2018-10-10-Software-I-Use.md

 tags: [Software]
 ---

 I'm always curious about how people set up their computers and what software packages they have, so I thought I would share mine.
 I use Windows, Mac, and Linux, so the exact setup varies.
-Many of these can be installed with [Ninite](https://ninite.com/).
+For those of you on Windows, many of these can be installed with [Ninite](https://ninite.com/).

 # General